allusai/TravelApp/README.md

 Screenshots
 -----------
-**This is the app's home page, you can select a city and view restaurants and tourist attractions there**
+**Figure 1.
+This is the app's home page, you can select a city and view restaurants and tourist attractions there**

 <img src="https://github.com/allusai/TravelApp/blob/master/PhotoOfAppHomePage.png" alt="Home page of the app" width="476" height="854">

-**You can scroll to view more locations**
+**Figure 2.
+You can scroll to view more locations**

 <img src="https://github.com/allusai/TravelApp/blob/master/PhotoOfAppScrollingFeature.png" alt="Shows how the app can be scrolled through" width="476" height="854">

-**You can "favorite" locations that you like, and put them on your schedule.
+**Figure 3.
+You can "favorite" locations that you like, and put them on your schedule.
 Clicking the clock symbol allows you to schedule when you want to go to that place**

 <img src="https://github.com/allusai/TravelApp/blob/master/PhotoOfAppWishlistFeature.png" alt="You can click the favorite button on locations" width="476" height="854">

-**You can view your schedule or itinerary as you are on your trip**
+**Figure 4.
+You can view your schedule or itinerary as you are on your trip**

 <img src="https://github.com/allusai/TravelApp/blob/master/PhotoOfAppScheduleFeature.png" alt="You can design a schedule for your trip" width="476" height="854">